Differential Geometry of Contextuality

 The first case, failure of inclusion, is the usual interpretation in terms of contextuality.
-This is the topological view, since it's the inclusion of a simpler system that causes the problem.
-For it, the non-commutativity of the diagram is fundamental, and it cannot be understood in another way than as a break from our notion of reality, as in the non-realistic interpretations of quantum theory.
-A justification for its use is that a loop could not be immediately written as the boundary of a region since it is not supposed to exist an inner region in the first place, at least not for every loop.
+This is the topological view, where we interpret that it's the inclusion of the system that causes the problem.
+The noncommutativity of the diagram is fundamental, and it cannot be understood in any other way than as a departure from our notion of reality, as in the participatory-realistic interpretations of quantum theory.
+A justification for its use is that a loop could not be immediately written as the boundary of a region since an inner region is not supposed to exist in the first place, at least not for every loop.
 Thus, the curvature could not be defined.
-To avoid such a problem, the extreme is to suppose $F=0$ everywhere, which one can interpret as the non-existence of a hidden object changing the classical behavior\footnote{See that one can argue that both causes can coexist.}.
+To avoid such a problem, the extreme is to suppose $F=0$ everywhere, which one can interpret as the non-existence of a correction in the valuation changing the classical behavior.
 It is an intrinsic description, whose contextuality depends on the set of objects itself.
-Therefore, we have failures in reality itself, which defines the topological description as an anti-realistic point of view.
+Therefore, we have failures in reality itself, which defines the topological description as an participatory-realistic point of view.